 ABOUT LAGUNA PARON

 Laguna Paron is the largest lake in Huascaran National Park and is located 25km east of Caraz and about 3 hours drive from Huaraz.
-Huaraz is the capital of Ancash region and the city has an elevation of approximately 3.050 metres.
+Huaraz is the capital of the Ancash region and the city has an elevation of approximately 3.050 meters.
 It is not a very big town but you would be very surprised how busy this place can get, especially in the evenings.

 Many travelers come to Huaraz for adventures.
-Because of the mountains and glaciers there is so much to do and if you are into mountains you can spend probably weeks there.
+Because of the mountains and glaciers, there is so much to do and if you are into the mountains you can spend probably weeks there.
 From climbing, camping, trekking, mountain biking or even snowboarding to discovering the beautiful nature in the Cordillera Blanca, mainly the popular Huascarán snow peak, Huaraz has much to offer.
 If you travel to Huaraz you might suffer from high altitude sickness.
 That is why you need to take care and be very cautious about your health.
 That is why I highly recommend to take 1 or 2 days just to relax and get used to the altitude.